Pesantren: Description

-Most pesantren provide housing or dormitory living at low or no cost for the students (Santri).
-The two type of educations systems are conducted throughout the day.
-Students in pesantren have almost 20 hours activities starting from early morning prayer starting at 4 am to midnight where they ended the evening with a study group in the dormitory.
-During the day, students attend formal school, which became mandatory until secondary school by 2005, like any other students outside the pesantren, and in the late afternoon and the evening, students must attend religious rituals, followed by religious studies and group studies to complete their homework.
+Most pesantren provide housing at little to no cost for the students (santri).
+Students in pesantren have almost 20 hours of activities, beginning with early morning prayer at around 4 am, and ending at around midnight with a study group in the dormitory.
+There are two types of educational systems for pupils at a pesantren: during the day, students attend formal secular schooling, and in the late afternoon and evening, they shift to religious rituals and studies.

-Pesantren are provided to Indonesian citizens at low cost; although today some modern pesantren charge higher fees than previously, they are still significantly cheaper than non-pesantren educational institutions.
-The traditional pattern was for students to work in the headmaster's rice fields in exchange for food, shelter, and education.
+Pesantren are provided to Indonesian citizens at low cost; although today some modern pesantren charge higher fees, they are still significantly cheaper than other educational institutions.
+Traditionally, students paid for food, lodging, and education through labour in the headmaster's fields.

-All pesantren are led by a group of teachers and religious leaders known as Kyai.
-The Kyai is respected as teacher and devout man.
-Kyai also play important roles in the community as a religious leader and in recent years as a political figure.
-There are Kyai families that have a long history of serving in this role.
-Some contemporary Kyai are the grandsons and great-grandsons of famous historical figures who established well known pesantren.
+All pesantren are led by a group of teachers and religious leaders known as kyai.
+The kyai is respected as a teacher and devout man.
+Kyai also play important roles in the community as a religious leader, and in recent years as a political figure.
+There are families that have long histories of providing kyai to their communities, with some contemporary kyai being grandsons and great-grandsons of the founders of renowned pesantren.

 Starting in the second half of the twentieth century, some pesantren started adding secular subjects to their curriculum as a way of negotiating modernity.
 The addition of state recognized curricula has affected traditional pesantren in a number of ways.
 It has led to greater control by the national government.
 It has also restricted the number of hours available for the traditional subjects making for difficult decisions.
 Many pesantren leaders have decided that the training of religious leaders is not their sole purpose and are now satisfied to graduate young men and women who have the morality of Kyai.
 The reduction of hours available to now master two curricula has led to practical changes.
 While it is still possible for the children of the poor to work in the Kyai's economic ventures (more than just rice fields these days), most parents will pay both room and board and small tuition.
 The time that used to be spent working, is now spent in secular education.

-Pesantren curriculum has four possible components:
+The pesantren curriculum has four possible components: